revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 ---

-180.Jane What will be the output of the following code snippet?
+180.Jane have this piece code he want to find the output of the following code how will you help him to find the output of the code?

 ```python
 a = 3